minio/docs/source/reference/minio-server/minio-server.rst

 ++++++++++++++++++++++++++++++++++++++++

-The following section documents environment variables for configuring an Webhook service as a target for :doc:`MinIO Bucket Notifications
+The following section documents environment variables for configuring an Webhook service as a target for :ref:`Bucket Nofitications <minio-bucket-notifications>`.
+See :ref:`minio-bucket-notifications-publish-webhook` for a tutorial on using these environment variables.
-</monitoring/bucket-notifications/bucket-notifications>`.
-See
-:ref:`minio-bucket-notifications-publish-webhook` for a tutorial on using these environment variables.